Wednesday, May 4, 1977

 Wednesday, May 18, 1977

 I was beside myself all day at school.
-After school when I saw Nick he asked me if I was okay.
+After school, when I saw Nick, he asked me if I was okay.
 I told him about what had been happening to me the last couple of nights.
-Nick explained that he had read somewhere in the scriptures, that I could raise my hand to the square and command the evil spirit to go away.
+Nick told me that he had read in the scriptures that I could raise my hand to the square and command the evil spirit to leave.
 He told me, “If it happens again tonight, you need to command it to go away.”
 I promised him I would try it.

 Thursday, May 19, 1977

 When I got back from school, Nick asked me if anything had occurred last night.
-I told him everything as it had happened.
-We were both so grateful he had read about how to make the spirit go away.
-Now, I just hope it will stay away.
+I told him everything that had happened.
+We were both grateful he had read in the scriptures about how to make the evil spirit go away.
+Now, I just hope it will stay away!

 Leave a Reply